-- interest rate hedging can be expensive, particularly during periods of rising and volatile interest rates; - · available interest rate hedges may not correlate directly with the interest rate risk for which protection is - sought;the duration of the hedge may not match the duration of the related liability; - the amount of income that a REIT may earn from hedging transactions to offset interest rate losses may be limited by federal tax provisions governing REITs: - the credit quality of the party owing money on the hedge may be downgraded to such an extent that it impairs our ability to sell or assign our side of the hedging transaction; - the party owing money in the hedging transaction may default on its obligation to pay; and - the value of derivatives used for hedging may be adjusted from time to time in accordance with accounting rules to reflect changes in fair value.
+- interest rate hedging can be expensive, particularly during periods of rising and volatile interest rates; - available interest rate hedges may not correlate directly with the interest rate risk for which protection is sought; - the duration of the hedge may not match the duration of the related liability: - the amount of income that a REIT may earn from hedging transactions to offset interest rate losses may be limited by federal tax provisions governing REITs: - the credit quality of the party owing money on the hedge may be downgraded to such an extent that it impairs our ability to sell or assign our side of the hedging transaction; - the party owing money in the hedging transaction may default on its obligation to pay; - the value of derivatives used for hedging may be adjusted from time to time in accordance with accounting rules to reflect changes in fair value.
 Downward adjustments, or "mark-to-market losses," would reduce our stockholders' equity.

 Our hedging transactions, which are intended to limit losses, may actually limit gains and increase our exposure to losses.
 As a result, our hedging activity may adversely affect our earnings, which could reduce our cash available for distribution to our stockholders.
 In addition, some hedging instruments involve risk since they are not currently traded on regulated exchanges, guaranteed by an exchange or its clearing house, or regulated by any U.S. or foreign governmental authorities.
 Consequently, there are no requirements with respect to record keeping, financial responsibility or segregation of customer funds and positions.
 Furthermore, the enforceability of agreements underlying derivative transactions may depend on compliance with applicable statutory and commodity and other regulatory requirements and, depending on the identity of the counterparty, applicable international requirements.
 The business failure of a hedging counterparty with whom we enter into a hedging transaction will most likely result in its default.
 Default by a party with whom we enter into a hedging transaction may result in the loss of unrealized profits and force us to cover our commitments, if any, at the then current market price.
-Although generally we will seek to reserve the right to terminate our hedging positions, it may not always be possible to dispose of or close out a hedging position without the consent of the hedging instruments purchased or sold, and we may be required to maintain a position until exercise or expiration, which could result in losses.
+Although generally we will seek to reserve the right to terminate our hedging positions, it may not always be possible to dispose of or close out a hedging position without the consent of the hedging counterparty, and we may not be able to enter into an offsetting contract in order to cover our risk.
+We cannot assure you that a liquid secondary market will exist for hedging instruments purchased or sold, and we may be required to maintain a position until exercise or expiration, which could result in losses.